adhitht/auorora/README.md

 The pose correction pipeline enables users to adjust and modify human poses in images through landmark manipulation.

 **Pipeline Components**:
-1. **Object Detection & Segmentation**: Utilizes MagicTouch to detect objects in user-selected regions.
-Mediapipe to map the original keypoints
-2. **Object Extraction**: Extracts the foreground object patch from the original image based on depth.
-3. **Background Restoration**: The original region where the object was removed is inpainted using LaMa (dilated convolution) for structural restoration
-4. **Object Placement**: Seamless integration of transformed regions with original image context
+1.**Pose Detection**: MediaPipe Holistic analyzes the image to accurately map the original keypoints for all body parts.

+2. **Segmentation**: SAM isolates the human figure to define the exact boundaries for texture extraction and inpainting.

+3. **Keypoint Modification & Hip Scaling:** User-defined offsets adjust the target keypoints (Arms: Elbow/Wrist; Legs: Knee/Ankle), and hip offsets calculate the HIP_SCALE for slimming/widening.

+4. **Extract & Warp (Arms/Legs)**: Targeted limb segments (e.g., Hip → Knee) are extracted using the SAM mask, geometrically warped/rotated to match the new pose, and pasted into the canvas.

+5. **Inpainting via SD & ControlNet**: The original limb area is erased/filled, and the final mask (covering erased and warped areas) guides the ControlNet-conditioned Stable Diffusion model (using the Lykon/dreamshaper-8-inpainting checkpoint) to seamlessly regenerate the image according to the new skeleton.

 **Input Parameters**:
 - Original image (RGB format)
-- Offset configuration (JSON with landmark adjustments)
+- Modified configuration (JSON with landmark adjustments)
 - Object selection coordinates
 - Transform parameters for translation
 - Mask for subject processing